ewfx/aidhp-neural-nexus/README.md

 Developed a news recommendation system using a Get News API, providing users with financial news updates based on their interests and interactions.

 Simulated social media interactions to derive user preferences ethically, ensuring privacy while offering relevant financial news.
 First the tweet is analyzed and topics are extracted from that.
 Based on the topics, we will suggest news to the users to keep them updated on what's happening in the world.
+(Refer screenshot 1 for more info)

+Once the recommendations are show in the "Recommendations" page, we will have a button to recommend products based on our userID.
+Given the userID as input, we will it will give more recommendations using collaborative filtering approach.
+(Refer screenshot 2 for more info)

 ## 🛠️ How We Built It